-- A different authentication method may be specified for accessing the OnBoard and for accessing each connected device. - The OnBoard must be on the same subnet as an authentication server set up for every authentication method used. - Each authentication server must be configured and operational. - The administrator configuring the OnBoard needs to work with the administrator of each authentication server to get user accounts set up and to obtain usernames, passwords, and other information needed for configuring access to the authentication server on the OnBoard.
+- A different authentication method may be specified for accessing the OnBoard than for accessing each connected device. - The OnBoard must have access to an authentication server set up for every authentication method used. - Each authentication server must be configured and operational. - The administrator configuring the OnBoard needs to work with the administrator of each authentication server to get user accounts set up and to obtain usernames, passwords, and other information needed for configuring access to the authentication server on the OnBoard.

-For example, if LDAP authentication is to be used for logins to the OnBoard, Kerberos for logins to an IPMI service processor, and RADIUS for logins to a router that has a dedicated Ethernet port, then the OnBoard needs to have network access to an LDAP, a Kerberos, and RADIUS authentication server, and the administrator needs to perform configuration on the OnBoard to enable contact with each type of authentication server.
+For example, if LDAP authentication is to be used for logging into the OnBoard, Kerberos for logins to an IPMI service processor, and RADIUS for logins to a router that has a dedicated Ethernet port, then the OnBoard needs to have network access to an LDAP, a Kerberos, and RADIUS authentication server, and the administrator needs to perform configuration on the OnBoard to enable contact with each type of authentication server.
 Authentication Server Options